Welcome to the website of Nicole B. Simpson, Professor of Economics, at Colgate University.

+I am currently the associate dean of the faculty for international initiatives at Colgate.
 I have been an Economics professor at Colgate since 2001.
 I received my MA and PhD in Economics from the University of Iowa, and a BA in Economics at University of St Thomas (MN).

 Since February 2012, I am a research fellow at IZA.
 Between 2011-2012, I was the Gretchen Hoadley Burke ’81 Endowed Chair in Regional Studies at Colgate University.